BUZZARDGTA/PinFav-GUI/README.md

 # Pin Favorite GUI

 *Description*:
-> Pin your favorite window.
+> Pin your favorite window to the foreground of your screen.

 *Showcase*: